nrfconnect/sdk-nrf/doc/nrf/libraries/networking/download_client.rst

 =========================

 When downloading from a CoAP server, the library uses the CoAP block-wise transfer.
-Make sure to configure the :option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` option and the :option:`CONFIG_DOWNLOAD_CLIENT_COAP_BLOCK_SIZE` option so that the buffer is large enough to accommodate the entire CoAP header and the CoAP block.
+Make sure to configure the :kconfig:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` option and the :kconfig:`CONFIG_DOWNLOAD_CLIENT_COAP_BLOCK_SIZE` option so that the buffer is large enough to accommodate the entire CoAP header and the CoAP block.

 The application must provision the TLS credentials and pass the security tag to the library when using CoAPS and calling :c:func:`download_client_connect`.